s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 So how do we deal with that?
 Well the nice thing is that instead if we look at the movie bias, once we've included the user bias (which for an anime lover might be a very high number because they're just rating a lot of movies highly) and once we account for the specifics of this kind of movie (which again might be people love anime), what's left over is something specific to that movie itself.
 So it's kind of interesting to look at movie bias numbers as a way of saying what are the best movies or what do people really like as movies even if those people don't rate movies very highly or even if that movie doesn't have the kind of features that people tend to rate highly.
 So it's kind of nice, it's funny to say this 😆, by using the bias, we get an unbiased movie score.

-How do we do that?
-To make it interesting particularly because this dataset only goes to 1998, let's only look at movies that are plenty of people watch.
+Because this dataset only goes to 1998, let's only look at movies that are plenty of people watch.
 So we'll use Pandas to grab our `rating_movie` table, group it by title, and then count the number of ratings.
 Not measuring how high their rating, just how many ratings do they have.

 ```python
 learn.load('dotprod');